Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 // Solution 3: Custom Symbol.hasInstance method (advanced, for more control)
 // (Implementation omitted for brevity, refer to advanced JavaScript references)
 ```

+### Time Complexity
+- Constructor Function Execution: O(1) - Creating an instance using a constructor function is a single operation.
+- `instanceof` Operator: O(n) - The `instanceof` operator checks the prototype chain, which can take linear time in the worst case if the prototype chain is long.
+Here, n is the length of the prototype chain.
+- `constructor` Property: O(1) - Accessing the `constructor` property and comparing it is a single operation.
+- Custom `Symbol.hasInstance` Method (Advanced): This would depend on the custom implementation of the `Symbol.hasInstance` method.
+Generally, the custom implementation would be designed to be efficient, but specifics would vary based on how it's written.
+The check itself (once defined) would typically be O(1), but any additional logic within the method could vary.

+Summary:
+- Constructor Function Execution (new Car(...)): O(1)
+- `instanceof` Operator: O(n) - Checks the prototype chain, linear time complexity.
+- `constructor` Property Check: O(1) - Direct property access and comparison.
+- Custom `Symbol.hasInstance` Method: Typically O(1) (depending on implementation details).

 </p>
 </details>